HyLIFT-EUROPE project objectives

 The detailed objectives of the project are:

-Demonstration of up to 200 units of fuel cell powered material handling vehicles at vehicle-user sites across Europe.
-This will prove the feasibility and reliability in genuine daily heavy commercial use in the rugged industrial and airport operating environments.
-The significant volume will help to lower the costs of material handling vehicles in Europe (and associated refuelling infrastructure) through volume production and to achieve genuine parity with the costs of the incumbent drive trains in most locations.
-This will be the first major commercially viable deployment of fuel cell powered material handling vehicles in Europe and will facilitate the early introduction of hydrogen as a fuel for other industrial and airport material handling vehicles.
+Demonstration of more than 200 units of fuel cell powered material handling vehicles at vehicle-user sites across Europe.
+This will prove the feasibility and reliability in genuine daily heavy commercial use in the rugged industrial environment.
+The significant volume will help to lower the costs of material handling vehicles in Europe and associated material handling vehicle refuelling infrastructure through volume production and to achieve genuine parity with the costs of the incumbent drive trains in most locations.
+This will be one of the first major commercially viable deployments of fuel cell powered material handling vehicles in Europe and will facilitate the early introduction of hydrogen as a fuel for other industrial material handling vehicles.

 Validate Total Cost of Ownership (TCO) & path towards commercial targets.
 Data acquisition will be conducted on the demonstration vehicles, allowing the validation of performance targets on durability, efficiency and costs for the hydrogen and fuel cell technology.
 The project will also validate TCOs at different vehicle-user sites, for all kinds of material handling vehicles demonstrated.
 This will provide recommendations for next steps towards reaching targets enabling a supported market deployment of fuel cell material handling vehicles.

 Best practice guide for HRS installation.
-Best-practice guides will document in detail the lessons learned from obtaining safety approval as well as construction and operation permits for the hydrogen refuelling infrastructure in industrial and airport environments, to be shared with potential future vehicle-users thereby streamlining the procedures for future deployments.
+Best practice guides will document in detail the lessons learned from obtaining safety approval as well as construction and operation permits for the hydrogen refuelling infrastructure in industrial environments, to be shared with potential future vehicle-users thereby streamlining the procedures for future deployments.

 European dissemination and supporting of the European industry.
-HyLIFT-EUROPE represents the largest European trial of hydrogen fuel cell material handling vehicles so far and would also be a world first for the large scale demonstration of airport tow tractors.
-These facts and project results as well as experiences will be disseminated throughout Europe targeting early adopters of hydrogen vehicles, focused on European airports and large industrial users of material handling vehicles, as well as on key policy and industry stakeholders, and the general public.
-Demonstration of the vehicles at high-profile airports and large industrial companies will ensure maximum exposure of the project and will be supplemented by other targeted dissemination events, as well as a project website.
-The trials of the vehicles in numerous locations will also be used as a marketing opportunity of hydrogen fuel cell material handling vehicles.
+HyLIFT-EUROPE represents the largest European trial of hydrogen fuel cell material handling vehicles so far.
+These facts and project results as well as experiences will be disseminated throughout Europe targeting early adopters of hydrogen vehicles, focused on European large industrial users of material handling vehicles, as well as on key policy and industry stakeholders, and the general public.
+Demonstration of the vehicles at large industrial companies will ensure maximum exposure of the project and will be supplemented by other targeted dissemination events, as well as a project website.
+The trials of the vehicles in various locations will also be used as a marketing opportunity of hydrogen fuel cell material handling vehicles.
 The demonstration and dissemination efforts will support the European industry in expanding their present lead within the material handling sector to also include fuel cell drive trains.
 HyLIFT-EUROPE will allow European SMEs and industry to gain the expertise required for taking a lead role in the deployment of further fuel cell material handling vehicles, either within Europe, or through the worldwide export of products and services.